bgawalt/reader_bot/README.md

 or Twitter.
 They both work on the principal that an *app* is posting on behalf of a *user* to the social media *server*.
 You need public-private keys to establish both the app and user identities when authenticating with the server.

+The two optional arguments are:

+*  `test`: If you add this, everything runs *except* for actually posting to the social media account and saving a new entry in the posting history.
+*  `force_run`: If you add this, the script ignores how long it's been since the last post on file was published.

 #### Mastodon creds